mlc-mlapis/docs/src/documentation/services/databases/postgresql.md

 ![pgAdmin](./images/Login-Page-pgAdmin.png "pgAdmin Connect Dialog")

 <!-- markdownlint-disable DOCSMD004 -->
-::: info Connection security settings
+::: tip Connection security settings
 As you are already using a secure VPN channel, and the database service is located on the internal Zerops project private secured network, you don't need to apply any additional security layers such as SSH or SSL/TLS.
 For this reason, the database service is not configured to support access using SSL/TLS or SSH protocols for internal communication inside a Zerops project.
 Find out more about how the Zerops project works with [external access](/documentation/overview/how-zerops-works-inside/typical-schemas-of-zerops-projects.html#with-external-access).
 :::
 <!-- markdownlint-enable DOCSMD004 -->